Blue Buffalo Wilderness Review

 The fifth ingredient is potato.
 Potatoes are commonly used in pet food as a gluten free carbohydrate source which also provides various vitamins, minerals, and antioxidants.

-Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Blue Buffalo Wilderness Bayou Blend With Alligator and Catfish are not as important as the first five ingredients.
+Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Blue Buffalo Wilderness Bayou Blend With Alligator & Catfish are not as important as the first five ingredients.

 However, collectively they still have a significant impact on the overall quality of the product.
 Therefore, we'll continue discussing the remaining ingredients in this Blue Buffalo recipe.